-Within the terms of Article Twenty Nine of the Company's Articles of Association, the remuneration of the Statutory Bodies is set by the General Shareholders' Meeting or by a committee nominated by the latter.
-Under this last possibility, the shareholders of Jerónimo Martins decided to nominate a Remuneration Committee to set the remuneration of the members of the Statutory Bodies.
+Within the terms of Article Twenty Nine of the Company's Articles of Association, the remuneration of the Statutory Bodies is set by the Shareholder's Meeting, or by a committee nominated by the latter.
+Within the scope of the latter possibility, the shareholders of Jerónimo Martins decided to nominate the Remuneration Committee to set the remuneration of the members of the Statutory Bodies.